Skip to content

 Open source where it makes sense

 Tools that benefit from outside adoption go public. fledge, the swift-* family, every AlgoChat impl.
-Methodology-shaped tools stay private until they're ready for outside hands.
+Methodology-shaped tools stay private until they're ready for the public.
 Neither default.
 Both deliberate.

 1. 1